firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-29/2016-01-02-gold-farmers-daughter.md

 "You don't get to level 574 without the occasional betrayal," her mom replied.
 "But don't worry, you can't buy this kind of publicity, sweetheart.
 Everyone will want to have a wedding as famous as this one is going to be."

 The wounded dinosaur limped toward the panic room.
 "Make yourself useful and find a priest that isn't dead.
 There's a prince in need of marrying."

-#### About the Author

-Aidan Doyle is an Australian writer and computer programmer.
-He has visited more than 90 countries, and his experiences include teaching English in Japan, interviewing ninjas in Bolivia, and going ten-pin bowling in North Korea.
-Find him online at [aidandoyle.net]( http://www.aidandoyle.net)and [@aidan_doyle](https://twitter.com/@aidan_doyle).